nolansmurro/subreddit-nlp-classification/README.md

 ## Executive Summary

-Our project's primary objectives are as follows:
+The project's primary objectives are as follows:
-- Collect and analyze Reddit posts to gain insights into the distinct characteristics of the "houseplants" and "gardening" subreddits by the end of the fiscal quarter.
+- Collect and analyze Reddit posts to gain insights into the distinct characteristics of the "houseplants" and "gardening" subreddits.
 - Develop a classification model that accurately predicts the subreddit (houseplants or gardening) based on post text content with at least 80% accuracy on testing datasets.
-- Provide PlantMa with actionable insights and recommendations based on our analysis to enhance marketing and product strategies.

 To accomplish these goals, data was scraped from Reddit using the PRAW library.
 After data cleaning and EDA, binary classification models were created utilizing logistic regression and extra tree classifiers.

-The project provided valuable data-driven insights to PlantMa which will aid in their marketing campaigns.

 Data Sources:
 - www.reddit.com/r/houseplants/